• Skip to primary navigation

 • In a microwave safe bowl, add butterscotch chips and peanut butter.
 Microwave in 30 second increments, stirring until melted and smooth.
 Alternatively, melt over a double boiler on the stove top.

-• In a separate bowl, combine chow mein noodles and coconut flakes.
+• In a separate bowl, toss to combine chow mein noodles and coconut flakes.
 Add butterscotch mixture and stir until evenly coated.

-• Working quickly (your mixture will solidify within about 10 minutes), spoon mixture in heaping mounds on your prepared parchment paper (about 2-3 tablespoons per mound).
-Form into a round shape and hollow out the center to make space for your eggs.
+• Working quickly, spoon about 2-3 tablespoons of mixture into heaping mounds on your prepared baking sheets.
+Form each mound into a round shape and hollow out the center to make space for the eggs eggs.
 Top each mound with 2 to 3 eggs while butterscotch is still wet.

 • Allow to dry for 1 hour at room temperature, or transfer to the refrigerator for 15 minutes to allow candies to set.